Hereditary Cancer Screening

 Patients who have a high risk of hereditary cancer will benefit from getting the hereditary cancer testing because they will be able to develop a better plan to examine, manage or prevent the development of various cancers.
 While most cancers are sporadic, if a mutation is present, preventive measures can be taken to reduce the likelihood of cancer developing.

 What is the cost of genetic testing?

 The out-of-pocket cost (patient responsibility) of genetic testing varies depending on the patient’s insurance coverage.
 In the event the test is not covered by a patient’s insurance, our lab provides a self-pay price of $399.

 HIPAA protects genetic information and prohibits excluding an individual from group coverage based on genetic information.
 For example, being BRCA-positive is not considered a pre-existing condition.

 Based on GINA (Genetic Information Non-Discrimination Act), it is illegal to ask about genetic testing prior to providing insurance.

-Myriad will not release test results to anyone, including insurance plans, without the patient's written consent.
+The genetic testing laboratory will not release test results to anyone, including insurance companies, without the patient’s written consent.